 The Minnesota Department of Revenue is registered with the National Association State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 View details about our CPE courses and NASBA.

-Amber Hubbard, Andy Bergler, Antonette Johnson, Beth Rakow, Cara Hofreiter, Chris Milosevich, Dan Heitzman, David Herzberg, Deanna Statz, Gretchen Scharmer, Heidi Sigsworth, Jared Glass, Jeff Gintz, John Ruhland, Kara Dombrock, Karin Harris, Kristi Doyle, Luke Hatleli, Marsha Helfman, Michelle Gilster, Mona Shenouda, Nicki Veith, Peri Pearson, Sue Walz, Tiffany Alden, Toni Mindrup, and Wendy Conlin
+Amber Hubbard, Andy Bergler, Antonette Johnson, Beth Rakow, Cara Hofreiter, Chad Hardy, Chris Milosevich, Dan Heitzman, David Herzberg, Gretchen Scharmer, Heidi Sigsworth, James Douglas, Jared Glass, Jeff Gintz, John Ruhland, Kara Dombrock, Karin Harris, Kristi Doyle, Luke Hatleli, Marsha Helfman, Mona Shenouda, Nicki Veith, Scott Hanson, Stacey Rohweder, Sue Walz, Toni Mindrup, and Wendy Conlin.

 View Instructor Bios